State of Vietnam: Membership in international organizations

 On 21 October 1949, the United Nations Economic Commission for Asia and the Far East, having considered the applications of both the State of Vietnam and the Democratic Republic of Vietnam, accepted the SVN as an associate member.
-As of 1952, while applying for United Nations membership, the State of Vietnam was a member of the following organizations:
+In 1952, following a veto by the Soviet Union, the United Nations General Assembly adopted a resolution affirming that the State of Vietnam was a peace-loving state and eligible for admission to the United Nations.
+As of 1952, the State of Vietnam was a member of the following organizations:

-Members of the Popular Education Committee on the day of the student award ceremony, aided by the USA, Hanoi 1952.

-Preparations for the Hanoi municipal election, 1953.